-- (a) The annual fee is subject to a minimum fee of £7,500 per Sub-Fund per annum and VAT at the standard rate is added to these fees. - (b) Trustee's remuneration shall be paid out of Scheme Property.
+- (b) The annual fee is subject to a minimum fee of £7,500 and VAT at the standard rate is added to these fees. - 16.5.2 Trustee's remuneration shall be paid out of Scheme Property.
 It shall accrue monthly and the first such interval shall commence on the first Valuation Point of the Trust and shall terminate at the end of the last day in the same month.
 Each subsequent accrual interval shall commence immediately after the end of the preceding such interval and shall terminate at the end of the last day of the month following that in which the preceding accrual interval terminated.
 The value of the Scheme Property shall be determined in the same way as it is for the purposes of calculating the Manager's annual management charge.

-16.5.2 Transaction and Custody charges
+16.6 Transaction and Custody charges

-(a) In addition to the above periodic fees, the Trustee shall also be entitled to be paid transaction charges and custody charges from Scheme Property in relation to transaction handling and safekeeping of Scheme Property, as follows:
+16.6.1 In addition to the above periodic fees, the Trustee shall also be entitled to be paid transaction charges and custody charges from Scheme Property in relation to transaction handling and safekeeping of Scheme Property, as follows:

-Item Range Transaction Charges Range from £7.50 to £180.00 per transaction

-Item Range Derivative Charges £20 per transaction (if applicable) Custody Charges 1 Up to 0.9% of the value of the holding involved subject to a minimum aggregate custody charge of £7,500 per Sub-Fund per annum.
+Item Range Transaction Charges Range from £7.50 to £180.00 per transaction Derivative Charges £20 per transaction (if applicable) Custody Charges up to 0.9% of the value of the holding involved subject to a minimum aggregate custody charge of £7,500 per annum.